-Emily has begun mapping out the partnership with the existing support structure, including meeting

-- Emily and Jen Grotier, the Chair of ESSET, met with Clare Kershaw, Ralph Holloway and Philippa Holliday to discuss the plans that have been shared with primary and secondary headteachers.
+- Emily has begun mapping out the partnership with the existing support structure, including meeting twice with Nicola Woolf to discuss the school partnership system.
+How this strategy can support the delivery of outreach. - Emily and Jen Grotier, the Chair of ESSET, met with Clare Kershaw, Ralph Holloway and Philippa Holliday to discuss the plans that have been shared with primary and secondary headteachers.
 This was a really constructive meeting. - A further meeting with Ralph Holloway, PRU leads, ASHE leads and Catherine Hutley (leading on the inclusion framework).
 It was agreed that any proposal must complement and support current strategies such as the Ordinarily Available offer and the Inclusion Framework. - Emily then met with Partnership quadrant leads and Nicola Woolf to discuss how existing information and support can be gathered and fed into the proposal.